 - sustainability and economic feasibility (first cost and long-term cost of ownership)

-The jury has the discretion to waive the citation award requirement to meet all seven characteristics if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
-The jury cannot waive the requirement for specific answers to all fields in the Sustainable Design Information section. lastly, the number of citations and published projects will be at the sole discretion of the jury.
+The jury has the discretion to waive the citation award requirement to excel in all six essential elements if they deem the project is exceptional in meeting the needs of all users or provides an exemplary solution to an atypical design challenge.
+The number of citations and published projects will be at the sole discretion of the jury.